Generational Differences in the Workplace

 A generation is a group of individuals within a particular age range who may have similar ideas, attitudes, values, etc. Having varied generations represented in a working environment is another form of diversity.
 Understanding the characteristics of your own generation, as well as those of your co-workers, can further develop this diversity, balance policies and encourage interaction that benefits everyone supporting inclusion.
-Below are characteristics of four generational groups.
-The facts are meant to be informative, not foster stereotypical assumptions.

 Strategies for working with colleagues from all generations

 Always clarify expectations for the completion of a project or task.
 Traditionalist and Boomer bosses may expect a discussed task to be acted on immediately while Gen X and Millennials may be satisfied if it is on the to-do list.

 Recognize that a different method or time line for problem-solving and completing tasks could be a generational difference so have patience and show respect at all times.
 If you don’t understand their process, and if it is necessary for you to understand, ask.